What is Council Tax?

 Money from Council Tax is also given to the fire brigade and police to keep our communities safe.

-Charges include those made for services provided by Middlesbrough Council, Cleveland Fire Authority, and the Police and Crime Commissioner for Cleveland, but exclude parish precepts for Nunthorpe, and Stainton and Thornton.
+Charges set out on this page include those made for services provided by Middlesbrough Council, Cleveland Fire Authority, and the Police and Crime Commissioner for Cleveland, but exclude parish precepts for Nunthorpe, and Stainton and Thornton.

 Properties which are unoccupied and unfurnished for 2 years or more are charged one and a half times the standard Council Tax charge (150%)